GraphQL - Query Language for APIs

 Advantages of GraphQL in business projects

-Why GraphQL is revolutionizing API development in 2025?
+Why GraphQL is revolutionizing API development today?
 Key benefits over REST API based on facts

 Disadvantages of GraphQL - honest assessment